jesseduard/ipt101b_deligos/README.md

 ## How to Install
 * Step 1: Download the zip file or use git clone
 * Step 2: Choose location/folder for the extraction
+* Extract the file and wait until it's done